org-roam/org-roam/doc/templating.md

 All of the flexibility afforded by emacs and org-mode are available.
-For example, if you want to encode a UTC timestamp in the filename, you can take advantage of org-mode's `%(EXP)` template expansion to call `format-time-string` directy to provide its third argument to specify UTC.
+For example, if you want to encode a UTC timestamp in the filename, you can take advantage of org-mode's `%(EXP)` template expansion to call `format-time-string` directly to provide its third argument to specify UTC.

 ``` emacs-lisp